OWASP/CheatSheetSeries/cheatsheets/Cryptographic_Storage_Cheat_Sheet.md

 - A physical Hardware Security Module (HSM).
 - A virtual HSM.
 - A secure storage such as [Amazon KMS](https://aws.amazon.com/kms/) or [Azure Key Vault](https://azure.microsoft.com/en-gb/services/key-vault/).
-- Secure storage APIs provided [ProtectedData](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography.protecteddata?redirectedfrom=MSDN&view=netframework-4.8) class in the .NET framework.
+- Secure storage APIs provided by the [ProtectedData](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography.protecteddata?redirectedfrom=MSDN&view=netframework-4.8) class in the .NET framework.

 There are many advantages to using these types of secure storage over simply putting keys in configuration files.
 The specifics of these will vary depending on the solution used, but they include: